rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/f5_mgmt_scanner.md

 ## Vulnerable Application

-This module scans for web management interfaces of the following F5 Networks devices:
+This module attempts to identify the web management interfaces of the following F5 Networks devices:

  * BigIP
  * BigIQ